 Trucks are often ambushed by gunmen along remote roads.
 We travelled in an armed convoy.
 But in the bush, the vanilla farmers could not have been friendlier or more welcoming.

 Our friends assure farmers of a ready market for their vanilla, backed by his larger business operation.
 They are also able to maintain tighter quality control by managing production from farm level to the finishing cure.

 Today there are thousands of Papua New Guinea vanilla farmers.
 They grow mainly Tahitian, or tahitensis, vanilla beans, all certified organic under the rigorous Australian protocol.
-The beans are sun-cured by the farmers, and finished at a central warehouse.
+The vanilla beans are sun-cured by the farmers, and finished at a central warehouse.

 The strategy is to differentiate Papua New Guinea vanilla from the more common planifolia variety grown in Madagascar and elsewhere.
 Tahitian vanilla is shorter, less susceptible to mold and has a distinct floral, fruity bouquet.
 The French began cultivating the variety in Tahiti in the mid-19th century, but today, virtually all Tahitian beans come from Papua New Guinea.

 Tahitian vanilla has gained wide acceptance in Europe and the United States.
 Papua New Guinea’s production provides a critical cushion against price increases in Madagascar.

 The biggest problem facing Papua New Guinea vanilla now is the smuggling of unripe and poorly cured vanilla beans over the Indonesian border.
 Sometimes these beans are sold as “Indonesian tahitensis.”

 The beans are inferior.
 They serve mainly to undermine Papua New Guinea farmers who hold their beans to maturity, damaging their quality reputation and undermining the market for their vanilla beans.